Class Schedules and Catalog Background Image

 Complaints of unlawful discrimination may be written or verbal, and may be made by a student, an employee, a parent of a minor, or an individual with legal authority on behalf of a student or employee, who alleges that the student or employee has suffered unlawful discrimination in violation of the District’s board policies and administrative procedures or in violation of state or federal law.

 The complainant may be requested, but shall not be required, to submit the complaint on a form prescribed by the State Chancellor.
-Verbal complaints shall be lodged with the director of labor relations/Title IX coordinator.
-The director shall record the verbal complaint in writing.
-The director shall take appropriate steps to ensure the writing accurately reflects the facts alleged by the complainant.
+Verbal complaints shall be lodged with the Title IX coordinator.
+The Title IX coordinator shall record the verbal complaint in writing.
+The Title IX coordinator shall take appropriate steps to ensure the writing accurately reflects the facts alleged by the complainant.

 Oversight of the Complaint Procedure

-The director of labor relations/Title IX coordinator is the "responsible District officer" charged with receiving complaints of discrimination or harassment, and coordinating the investigation.
+The Title IX coordinator is the "responsible District officer" charged with receiving complaints of discrimination or harassment, and coordinating the investigation.

-The actual investigation of complaints may be assigned by the director to other staff or to outside persons or organizations under contract with the District.
-This shall occur whenever the director is named in the complaint or implicated by the allegations in the complaint.
+The actual investigation of complaints may be assigned by the Title IX coordinator to other staff or to outside persons or organizations under contract with the District.
+This shall occur whenever the Title IX Coordinator is named in the complaint or implicated by the allegations in the complaint.

 Informal Complaints

-Any person may submit an informal complaint to the director of labor relations/Title IX coordinator, or any other District or college administrator.
-Administrators receiving an informal complaint shall immediately notify the director in writing of all pertinent information and facts alleged in the informal complaint.
+Any person may submit an informal complaint to the Title IX coordinator, or any other District or college administrator.
+Administrators receiving an informal complaint shall immediately notify the Title IX coordinator in writing of all pertinent information and facts alleged in the informal complaint.

-Upon receipt of an informal complaint, the director will notify the person bringing the informal complaint of their right to file a formal complaint, if the incident falls within the timeline for a formal complaint, and explain the procedure for doing so.
+Upon receipt of an informal complaint, the Title IX coordinator will notify the person bringing the informal complaint of their right to file a formal complaint, if the incident falls within the timeline for a formal complaint, and explain the procedure for doing so.
 The complainant may later decide to file a formal complaint, if within the timelines to do so.
-If the individual chooses not to file a formal complaint, or if the alleged conduct falls outside the timeline to file a formal complaint, the director shall consider the allegations contained in the informal complaint and determine the appropriate course of action.
+If the individual chooses not to file a formal complaint, or if the alleged conduct falls outside the timeline to file a formal complaint, the Title IX coordinator shall consider the allegations contained in the informal complaint and determine the appropriate course of action.
 This may include efforts to informally resolve the matter or a fact-finding investigation.

-Investigation of an informal complaint will be appropriate if the director determines that the allegation(s), if proven true, would constitute a violation of the District policy prohibiting harassment, discrimination, or retaliation.
-The director will explain to any individual bringing an informal complaint that the director may decide to initiate an investigation, even if the individual does not wish the director to do so.
-The director shall not disregard any allegations of harassment, discrimination, or retaliation solely on the basis that the alleged conduct falls outside the deadline to file a formal complaint.
+Investigation of an informal complaint will be appropriate if the Title IX coordinator determines that the allegation(s), if proven true, would constitute a violation of the District policy prohibiting harassment, discrimination, or retaliation.
+The Title IX coordinator will explain to any individual bringing an informal complaint that the Title IX coordinator may decide to initiate an investigation, even if the individual does not wish the Title IX coordinator to do so.
+The Title IX coordinator shall not disregard any allegations of harassment, discrimination, or retaliation solely on the basis that the alleged conduct falls outside the deadline to file a formal complaint.

 Formal Complaints

-Formal complaints must be filed with the director of labor relations/Title IX coordinator.
-If the party submitting the formal complaint alleges discrimination, harassment, or retaliation against the director, the complaint should be submitted directly to the superintendent/president.
+Formal complaints must be filed with the Title IX coordinator.
+If the party submitting the formal complaint alleges discrimination, harassment, or retaliation against the Title IX coordinator, the complaint should be submitted directly to the superintendent/president or the State Chancellor.

 A formal complaint must meet each of the following criteria: